Beginner

 The key difference is not whether they work, but how they’re structured.

 KAST is built around a USD balance model.
-You deposit or fiat, hold a USD balance, and spend from that balance directly.
+You deposit or fiat, which secure your KAST Card credit line and determine how much you can spend.

 EtherFi is structured around a non-custodial vault model.
 Your funds stay connected to , and rewards are paid in wETH.

-If you’re choosing between them, the real question is whether you prefer a debit-style experience or a DeFi-native setup.
+If you’re choosing between them, the real question is whether you prefer a simpler experience or a DeFi-native setup.

 Let’s break it down.